Royal-Botanic-Gardens-Victoria/VicMicrobiome/technical_report.md

 - Do not allow any error when reading the barcode during demultiplexing (the Australian Microbiome Initative currently allows two barcode mismatches).

 - Index bleed can inflate the overall diversity of a dataset by more than x10.
 We therefore recommand to filter out low abundance OTUs based on the OTU count per sample (instead of overall count) and parametrize these filters based on mock community samples.

+### Sampling effort and further research

+- Despite the extensive sampling, 56% of fungal OTUs were detected in only one sample.
+This indicate that a much more extensive sampling is needed to capture the diversity of soil fungi in Victoria.
+- 50% of fungal OTUs could not be assigned to a functional guild due to insufficent taxonomic identification.
+This emphazise the gap of knowledge about soil fungi in Victoria and the need to conduct more specimen-based research, integrating both species descriptions and DNA sequencing, to aid the identification of soil microorganisms from eDNA samples.
+Such knowledge is critical for eDNA monitoring that depend on databases with accurate sequence identification [(Truong et al. 2017)](https://doi.org/10.1111/nph.14509).